Lost & Found Animals

 LOST ANIMALS: Pitt County Animal Services takes in thousands of lost or stray animals each year.
 North Carolina Law only requires stray pets be held for 72 hours.
 If you have lost a pet, it is crucial that you contact our offices immediately!

 Call Pitt County Animal Services to report any lost or found pets at: 252-902-1731.

 You can also click the links below to open a copy of our Lost or Found Form.

 Please fill out the form completely and return it, along with a picture of the pet, to Lisa at the animal shelter or by email at:

-If you live within the city limits of Ayden, Grifton, Bethel, Farmville, or Winterville, these towns have their own animal control officers who pick up pets and take them to their own holding pens located in their municipality.
+If you live within the city limits of Ayden, Farmville, Greenville, or Winterville, these towns have their own animal control officers who pick up pets and take them to their own holding pens located in their municipality.
 They often hold the animals for 72 hours at their facility before bringing the pets to our shelter.
-In the case that you are missing a pet in one of these towns, please contact them to report your pet missing as well.
+In the case that you are missing a pet or found a pet in one of these towns, please contact them directly to report it:

 Farmville Police Department: 252-753-4111

 If you find that one of your pets is at the Pitt County Animal Shelter, please call the shelter immediately at 252-902-1725.
 When coming to the Animal Shelter to reclaim your pet, you will have to provide current ID, proof of ownership (e.g. vet records, rabies certificate), and pay the reclaim fees for the pet.
 If your pet's rabies vaccine is not current, we must update the vaccination before the animal can leave the shelter.

 CLICK HERE for a list of Animal Shelter Reclamation Fees.